BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 The rules contained in Robert’s Rules of Order Revised shall govern the Association in all cases to which they are applicable and in which they are not consistent with the by-laws or the special rules of order of the Association.

-ARTICLE V – Amendments
+ARTICLE V- Amendments

-These by-laws may be altered or amended upon a two-thirds vote of all full members present at General meetings, if the proposed amendment shall have been offered in writing not later than thirty days prior to its introduction.
+These by-laws may be altered or amended upon a two-thirds vote of all full members present at General meetings if the proposed amendment shall have been offered in writing not later than thirty days prior to its introduction.
+Amendments become effective on the day they are passed by said two-thirds vote.

 ARTICLE VI – Dissolution

 Dissolution of the Association may take place at any meeting called for that purpose.
 Notice of a vote on dissolution must be sent to all active members at least 30 days prior to the meeting.
 The quorum for a vote on dissolution shall be 51% of the full membership.
-Upon dissolution of the Association, or the winding up of its affairs, the remaining assets of the Association, after the payment of all debts, shall be distributed to like non-profit organizations such as the National Association for Pupil Transportation.
+Upon dissolution of the Association or the winding up of its affairs, the remaining assets of the Association, after the payment of all debts, shall be distributed to like non-profit organizations such as the National Association for Pupil Transportation.

-SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.
+POLICY MANUAL FOR SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 MISSION STATEMENT